 SEO for e-commerce sites presents its own unique challenges and goals.
 By the very nature of an e-commerce site, it may have thousands of pages.
 Ideally each landing page should be optimized with a unique meta description tag, URL, product description and customized image filenames…but in practical terms, with hundreds or thousands of products and product variations, this is not all that realistic.
 Here are some SEO e-commerce tips to help you show your competitors who’s the boss when it comes to Search Engine rankings.

-Keywords are the foundation in SEO for ecommerce campaigns.
+Keywords are the foundation in SEO for e-commerce campaigns.
 Put simply, there are two types of keywords; ‘broad keywords’ that people use to research products and ‘money keywords’ when they are ready to enquire about or buy your product.
-This can be quite a complicated process for ecommerce sites as your prospective customers may search for your product in many different ways.
-Here are some ecommerce keyword tips:
+This can be quite a complicated process for e-commerce sites as your prospective customers may search for your product in many different ways.
+Here are some e-commerce keyword tips:

-- optimise for long tail product names with the full model number for example – it may be lower in search volume but will show later in the buying cycle and will convert better.
+- optimize for long tail product names with the full model number for example – it may be lower in search volume but will show later in the buying cycle and will convert better.

-- optimise for product name and location
+- optimize for product name and location

-- optimise for brand categories
+- optimize for brand categories

-- optimise for seasons
+- optimize for seasons

-- optimise for colour variations
+- optimize for color variations

-- optimise for different price points
+- optimize for different price points

 Search Engine-friendly infrastructure

-Although it’s very tempting for an ecommerce site like a design brand clothing label to use Flash, it’s not the best choice for business sites.
+Although it’s very tempting for an e-commerce site like a design brand clothing label to use Flash, it’s not the best choice for business sites.
 Not only does it render slower, Search Engines find it very difficult to read Flash.
 If you have your heart set on a website built with Flash, most SEO companies would still recommend having an HTML-style navigation and content template which will allow you to have the best of both worlds.